 Universal Free School Meals

 If your child is in Reception, Year 1 or Year 2 they will be able to receive a school meal at no cost to the parent or guardian.
-Choosing a school meal will help you save on average £400 per year.
+Choosing a school meal will help you save on average £475 per year.
 Your child may still bring in a packed lunch from home if they prefer.
-Please note a cash alternative is not available for those children not taking a school lunch.
+Please note, a cash alternative is not available for those children not taking a school lunch.

-Whether or not your child receives a free school meal, it is still really important that you still complete the form to register if they are in Reception, Year 1 or Year 2-this will mean the school receives extra money for your child’s education.
+Whether or not your child receives a free school meal, it is still really important that you still complete the form to register if they are in Reception, Year 1 or Year 2-this will mean the school receives extra funding for your child’s education.

 Free School Meals